nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ## Academic and Denominational Packages

-Depending on the resources you want, I think the following packages are worth consideration to round out your library either as a completement to one of the standard packages or as a standalone purchase:
+Depending on the resources you want, the following packages are worth consideration to round out your library either as a complement to one of the standard packages or as a standalone purchase:

 ### [Academic Essentials](https://partners.faithlife.com/click.track?CID=466788&AFID=467957)